-I will describe in order of increasing difficulty several projects that can be completed to fulfill at least one of the two on of the badge requirements.
+I will describe in order of increasing difficulty several projects that can be completed to fulfill at least one of the two badge requirements.
 These projects would be good for anyone who wants to learn more about composites.

 These projects should only be attempted with adult supervision and gloves.
-Remember that epoxy is a skin sensitizer and can cause rashes to occur so it is very important to keep this off skin.
-When leading projects such as these, it is important to keep in mind the age and maturity level of those learning, and choose a project accordingly.
+Remember that epoxy is a skin sensitizer and can cause rashes to occur so it is very important to keep this off your skin.
+When leading projects such as these it is important to keep in mind the age and maturity level of those learning and choose a project accordingly.

 - 101 Handy Repair Pack (about $15)